 We ended up replacing the windows and doors in the house and that required some new trim and some patching.
 We have plaster walls so they can crack from all the shifting so we patched that too.
 Do you spy the new baseboards too?

-The view into the dining room from the living room
+The view into the dining room from the living room where you can see our new dining room furniture set.

 The old and the new archways.
 We’ve added some color to the doorbell, we’re testing a new air vent color, and the magnolia tree art is by my uncle.